NMMaksimow/01_prac_ampicillin_resistance/01_lab_journal_nm.md

 wget --spider https://figshare.com/ndownloader/files/23769692
 ```

-Then I understood that Figshare blocks programmatic access and shortcut it using --user-agent flag for wget (in script below).
+Then I figured it out that Figshare blocks programmatic access and work around it using `--user-agent` option for wget (in script below).
 To check MD5 checksum I used md5checksums.txt (for reference genome and annotation) and created md5checksums_amp_res_reads.txt from MD5 on Figshare (for reads).
-I used grep (with -E option for Extended RegEx) to filter only downloaded files from others present on ncbi (use backslash to escape the dot: \. matches a literal period, not "any character" as in regex).
+I used `grep` (with -E flag for Extended RegEx) to filter only downloaded files from others present on ncbi (use backslash to escape the dot: \. matches a literal period, not "any character" as in regex).

 Full script: [`scripts/01_downloading_raw_data_md5_check.sh`](scripts/01_downloading_raw_data_md5_check.sh)